JiProchazka/vuex-map-computed/README.md

 You can skip the `name`, in such case a value of `getter` is used as the name.

 **Only modules are supported.
-That means you can't use this methods with root store!**
+That means you can't use this method with root store!**

 ## License